Make A Difference is a registered organization in the USA, Tanzania and India. We are recognized as a 501(c)3.

-MAD full supports 22 children by sending them to local private schools so they can receive a high quality education, food, and accommodation.
+MAD fully supports 25 children by sending them to local private schools so they can receive a high quality education, food, and accommodation.
 MAD also provides them with uniforms, clothing and toiletries as well as supports their schools’ infrastructure by making sure they have technology centers, libraries, classrooms and playgrounds.

 The children have lost either their mother or father or both parents.

-Do to our small administrative staff and IRS restrictions, MAD doesn’t issue refunds of any kind for events nor any donations.
+Due to our small administrative staff and IRS restrictions, MAD doesn’t issue refunds of any kind for events nor any donations.
 However, if you tell us 30 days prior to your event for $150 fee we’re happy to move your program date later (as long as it’s within 1 year of when you originally signed up).

 MAD used to go off of recommendations from council members and chiefs from the children’s villages.
 Now, MAD has an application process and review of the applications.
 Schools normally refer students to us and the children apply to be part of our program.